Sabrinaytc/Sabrinaytc/README.md

 -->

 ### :woman_technologist: About Me
-I'm a new grad GT :mortar_board:, data scientist to be
+I'm a new grad GT :mortar_board: | Data Scientist

 - :computer:
 - :chart_with_upwards_trend: